pearjo/knut-server/docs/source/guide/gettingstarted.rst

    light_api.add_backend(rf_light)

    # lets switch the defined light on
-   light_api.request_handler(0x0101,  # the APIs message type to change a light
+   light_api.request_handler(2,  # LIGHT_STATUS_RESPONSE to change a light
-                             {'uniqueName': 'side_board_lamp', 'state': True})
+                             {'id': 'side_board_lamp', 'state': True})

-Now to interact with all APIs from another client program, Knut has a TCP interface, the :py:class:`~knut.server.KnutTCPServer`.
+Now to interact with all APIs from another client program, Knut has a TCP interface, the :py:class:`~knut.server.tcpserver.KnutTCPServer`.
 Lets extend the code of the previous example by the following lines to get working Knut server:

 .. code-block::
    :linenos:

-   from knut.server import KnutTCPServer import threading import time
+   from knut.server.tcpserver import KnutTCPServer import threading import time